 If you open a new text window, you can position and size it and close it.
 When you then open another new window again, it will go to that position and size.
-However, this will not impact already existing files, because they use the information in their @Window line.
+If you want to make this the default position for new files, you need to then quit CLAN and restart and it will then use that previous window sizing and positioning as the default for new files.
+However, this process will not impact already existing files if they have position information already in the hidden @Window line.
 Repositioning also works in the same way for the Commands window, but you cannot resize the Commands window.